Amplitude-Developer-Docs/amplitude-dev-center/docs/data/sdks/android-kotlin/index.md

 ### Step 3: Initialization

 Before you can instrument, you must initialize the SDK using the API key for your Amplitude project.
-You can use the Android SDK anywhere after it's initialized in an Android application.
+We recommened to do the initialization in the Main Activity, which will never get destroyed.
+Or the Application class if you have one.
+Then You can use the Android SDK anywhere after it's initialized in an Android application.

 ```kotlin
 import com.amplitude.android.Amplitude;